 Small hand tools such as mattocks or using compressed air or water jetting only must be used.
-Roots with a diameter equal to or in excess of 50mm must not be severed or damaged unless approved in writing and documented by the project arborist.
+Roots with a diameter equal to or in excess of 50mm and rootballs of palm trees must not be severed or damaged unless approved in writing and documented by the project arborist.